How to Use Metaphors + Similes in Rap [With Examples]

 - Similes use “like” or “as” to compare.
 Metaphors state that one thing IS another.
 Both create vivid pictures in the listener’s mind.

-- Use the Quality Ladder to upgrade your comparisons from cliche to elite.
+- Climb the quality ladder to upgrade your comparisons from cliche to legendary.
 Generic similes sound lazy.
-Specific, unexpected ones sound legendary.
+Specific, unexpected ones stick with listeners for years.

 - Extended metaphors (sustaining one comparison for an entire verse) separate amateur writers from professionals.